delasky/delasky.github.io/_posts/2014-01-25-contact-your-pal.md

 ###These are all the ways to contact me, daniel
 ####Your buddy

-**Email** a good way to contact me, i check it prett often. this is deffo the best way for longer stuff you want written down. daniel dot olasky at gmail dot com
+**Email** a good way to contact me, i check it pretty often. this is deffo the best way for longer stuff you want written down. daniel dot olasky at gmail dot com

 **Phone** please only call me if you know me